rrazcueta/moonveil/docs/all.md

 Instead of spending Willpower to reroll a Miracle, you can take on **Guilt**.

-- If you have no Guilt, fill 1 slot with Guilt.
+- If you have no Guilt, fill 1 Equipment slot with Guilt.
 - Otherwise, double the amount you are carrying.

 Guilt cannot be discarded.
 Guilt is removed only by genuine sacrifice, as decided with The Guide.